divjotarora/specifications/source/client-side-operations-timeout/client-side-operations-timeout.rst

 mongocryptd contained ``maxTimeMS``, the final command sent to MongoDB would contain two ``maxTimeMS`` fields: one added by the regular MongoClient and another added by the mongocryptd client.
-To avoid this complication, drivers to not add this field when sending commands to mongocryptd at all.
+To avoid this complication, drivers do not add this field when sending commands to mongocryptd at all.
 Doing so does not sacrifice any functionality because mongocryptd always runs on localhost and does not perform any blocking work, so execution or network timeouts cannot occur.